 SHOW EMPATHY & BUILD TRUST

 People feel good when they are heard and understood.
-In the book / full summary, we explain what’s tactical empathy, and how to use labeling to validate someone’s emotions and diffuse negative feelings.
+In our complete summary of Never Split the Difference, you’ll find out more about tactical empathy, and how you can use labeling to validate someone’s emotions and diffuse negative feelings.

 USE “NO” TO CREATE SAFETY & MOMENTUM

 When someone says “Yes”, it doesn’t mean they agree with you.
 In fact, you should invite them to say “No” to move your negotiation forward.
-In the book, Voss explains why and how to get from “No” to “Yes”, and how to extract a “No” from someone, or get someone to respond if they’re ignoring you.
-You can also get a detailed overview from our complete summary.
+Chris Voss explains why and how to get from “No” to “Yes”, and how to extract a “No” from someone, or get someone to respond if they’re ignoring you.

 USE “THAT’S RIGHT” FOR PERMISSION TO PERSUADE